 What is Planet 9?

 Planet Nine is a large planet thought to exist in the outer reaches of our Solar System.
-We have never seen it, but there are indicators that it is out there.
+We have never seen it, but there are indicators of it.

 Whilst we do not know for certain that it exists, its presence would explain a number of other phenomena, such as the orbits of certain objects beyond Neptune at the edge of the Solar System.